-Lisa Loguntenkow began working with Bedlam Management in 2005 following six years as a tour manager.
-Less than two years later, she took over operations of Dine Alone Records and Bedlam Management, expanding the labels roster with Grammy and JUNO Award winning artists, including critically acclaimed artists such as Bedouin Soundclash, City and Colour, Alexisonfire, Arkells and many more.
+Lisa Logutenkow began working with Bedlam Management in 2005 following six years as a tour manager.
+Less than two years later she took over operations of Dine Alone Records and Bedlam Management, expanding the label’s roster with Grammy and JUNO Award winning artists, including critically acclaimed artists such as Bedouin Soundclash, City and Colour, Alexisonfire, Arkells and many more.

 Shauna de Cartier

 Shauna de Cartier founded Six Shooter Records in 2000, maintaining a steadfast commitment to fostering artistic excellence and to the development a distinct community of Canadian-based artists with international careers.
 Along with her sister artist management company, Shauna has overseen the production and release of almost 100 albums from an artist roster which includes Whitehorse, Amelia Curran, Good Lovelies, Deep Dark Woods, Danny Michel, Luke Doucet, Melissa McClelland, NQ Arbuckle, Tanya Tagaq, and many others.
 Six Shooter is the founder of two new festivals: Sleepwalk Guitar Festival in Toronto with Luke Doucet, and the Interstellar Rodeo, in Edmonton.

 Shauna lives by the Six Shooter motto that Life is Too Short to Listen to Shitty Music.